 Men and women who have lost a significant amount of weight are left with loose, hanging skin.
-Atlanta’s Harvard-trained, double board-certified plastic surgeon, Dr. Connors, helps patients complete their body transformation with after weight loss surgery.
+Atlanta plastic surgeon, Dr. Connors, and female plastic surgeon, Dr. Alexandra Hart, help patients complete their body transformation with after weight loss surgery.
 The best candidates for after weight loss surgery are patient who have lost 100 pounds or more, or who are bariatric weight loss patients.
-Dr. Connors uses a combination of procedures uniquely designed for each patient to remove loose skin, and tighten underlying muscles and tissue.
+Our surgeons use a combination of procedures uniquely designed for each patient to remove loose skin, and tighten underlying muscles and tissue.
 Patients considering after weight loss surgery should be near their goal weight.

 After Weight Loss Surgery Reviews